 The Internet is the perfect tool for procrastination.
 It is way too easy to get lost in the endless flow of information.
+Time management becomes a challenge.
 You can virtually surf the net forever and you will always find some interesting new thing.
 Abstaining from the net is hard, but many of us already have a handy tool installed which can help: Personal Firewalls.

 Unfortunately, it is not easy to control your internet usage once you’ve developed an “addiction”.
 I used to enjoy periods with no internet at all, but nowadays I need it for work.
 Hard detox is not an option for many of us.
 The medium has become too common, too involved in our daily life.
 There are e-mails waiting to be answered.
 The internet is also a great source of information which many users cannot afford to loose.